All you need to know about glacier skiing and Austria’s Hintertux Glacier.

 The Hintertux glacier offers a far more interesting package than ‘just’ great year-round skiing and ski celeb selfies, however.
 We love the Ice Palace!
 This wonderful world below the ski slopes offers visitors guided tours to marvel at a walk-in crevasse with magical ice stalactites, huge sparkling ice crystals, frozen waterfalls – and even a glacial lake.
 Sends a shiver down the spine, and not just because it’s cold.

 The Spannagel Cave, an eerily beautiful subterranean show cave, is a must-see.
 A riot of brightly-coloured natural marble walls some 12.5 kilometres in length, Spannagel is the longest cave system in the Central Alps, and a genuine adventure.
 Guided tours take one hour and take you deep into the mountainside and the labyrinthine caverns, where you can see splendid stalactites and stalagmites, fascinating rock formations, sparkling crystals and much more.
 If you feel adventurous, you could even take a more challenging 3-hour trekking trip through the caves.

 Relax in the sun

-So, if you want something to look forward to, miss your skiing, or want to finally try it for the first time, why not join us on one of our ski holidays in Hintertux this October?
-We have organised two fabulous ski trips this October at a 4 star hotel in walking distance of the slopes: You can choose between a 5-day singles ski trip in Hintertux departing on 30 October as well as a 6-day ski holiday with kids in Hintertux for our single parent families departing 24 October (October half term).
+So, if you want something to look forward to, miss your skiing, or want to finally try it for the first time, why not join us on one of our fabulous ski holidays in Hintertux this October?
+You can choose between a 5-day singles ski trip in Hintertux departing on 30 October as well as a 6-day ski holiday with kids in Hintertux for our single parent families departing 24 October (October half term).